ietf-rats/charter/ietf-rats-charter.md

 The working group will develop standards supporting interoperable remote attestation procedures for system components that incorporate roots of trust.
 The main deliverables are as follows.

-1. Specify an architecture establishing a common terminology for remote attestation, identifying mechanisms how to form trust relationships between system components and the relying parties via trusted introduction, and enumerating use-cases for remote attestation.
+1. Specify an architecture establishing a common terminology for remote attestation, identifying mechanisms to form trust relationships between system components and the relying parties via trusted introduction, and enumerating use-cases for remote attestation.

 2. Specify information model for assertions/claims which provide information about system components characteristics scoped by the specified use-cases.

-3. Specify data models that implement the defined information model in formats, such as:
+3. Specify data models that implement the defined information model in concrete formats, such as:

 * CBOR Web Token structures [RFC8392]
 * JSON Web Token structures [RFC7519]